 What Is Stomach (Gastric) Cancer?

-Cancer happens when cells in the body change and start to grow out of control.
-These cells can form lumps of tissue called tumors.
-Cancer that starts in the cells in the stomach is called stomach or gastric cancer.
+Cancer starts when cells in the body change (mutate) and grow out of control.
+These cells can form lumps called tumors.
+Cancer that starts in the cells of the stomach is called stomach or gastric cancer.

 Understanding the stomach